-All: This includes all labor working in tobacco on your farming operation including all hired labor, all immediate family farm labor, and all labor that may be involved in an apprenticeship/vocational program.
+All: This includes all labor working in tobacco on your farming operation including all hired labor, all immediate family farm labor, all labor that may be involved in an apprenticeship/vocational program, and all labor involved in labor exchange or volunteer labor.

 All Hired Direct: This includes all workers hired directly by grower or with the assistance of a personal attorney, approved H-2A agent, or approved H-2A agricultural association (i.e. NCGA, AWMA, VAGA, National Ag Consultants, and KY Farmers Aid).
-Does include apprenticeship/vocational workers but does not include immediate family farm labor.13
+Does include apprenticeship/vocational workers but does not include immediate family farm labor 12or labor exchange /volunteer labor.